Frequently Asked Questions

 We accept students who are bright, extremely passionate and mature.
 The academic environment is intense, and we want to ensure that all participants have the greatest possible chance of success.
 Participants do not need to have experience in computer science but should be excited about a STEM subject.

 While we do not have firm requirements for academic achievement for applicants, we have found that successful students are those who are engaged in academic pursuits beyond the mandates of their school.
-This can be taking higher-level classes either in or out of school, attending STEM competitions or programs or doing advanced self-study.
-We look for students who are quick to learn new things, get excited by challenging problems and are willing to dedicate their effort and attention to their work during the program.
+As a residential program, we look for students who will be able to live and work with others for the summer.
+Our students are expected to be mature, responsible and hard-working.

 We accept international students, who are required to obtain any necessary visas before attending.